davidlj95/ngx/projects/ngx-meta/docs/content/guides/defaults.md

     --8<-- "includes/a17-app-config.md"

 Notice how the [Typescript's `satisfies` operator][typescript-satisfies] helps again ensuring the metadata values JSON matches the expected shape.
 For more information check [metadata values JSON guide](metadata-values-json.md)

+## Next steps

+Library comes with some built-in modules to help you set common metadata for websites.
+What modules are there and what metadata they provide?
+Checkout next section about [built-in modules](../built-in-modules/index.md)!

+If you want to optimize your main bundle size, take a look at [late loading modules guide](late-loading-modules.md)